Mohitasudani/Segthor19-using-ResU-net/README.md

 ##### For full demo of this project
 YouTube video link -- https://youtu.be/jOHFZobAvwc

-author: Mohit Asudani (IIIT MANIPUR)
+author: Mohit Asudani

-Institution: Bennett University
+Institution: Indian Institute of Information Technology, Manipur

 email: m.asudani@iiitmanipur.ac.in